mmaitre314/MediaReader/README.md

 MediaCapture Reader
 ===================

 Reads audio/video samples from cameras and microphone using MediaCapture.
+Store apps targeting either Windows or Windows Phone are supported.

 The following code snippet reads a video frame in Bgra8 format from the default camera: